Os modelos generativos são poderosos na resolução de muitos tipos de problemas. No entanto, eles são limitados por restrições como:

 - Eles não podem consultar nem modificar dados externos.

-Este guia mostra como implementar uma configuração de chamada de função semelhante ao cenário descrito na próxima seção principal desta página.
-De modo geral, estas são as etapas para configurar a chamada de função no app:
+Neste guia, mostramos como implementar uma configuração de chamada de função semelhante ao cenário descrito na próxima seção principal desta página.
+De modo geral, estas são as etapas para configurar a chamada de função no seu app:

 Etapa 1: escreva uma função que possa fornecer ao modelo as informações necessárias para gerar a resposta final.
 Por exemplo, a função pode chamar uma API externa.